akeneo/pim-api-docs/content/akeneo-event-platform/best-practices.md

 You could do this in the background or offer reconciliation and syncing options to the user.
 For example, the UI of your app could contain a button that triggers a manual reconciliation process by calling the relevant API endpoint and fetching the requested data.

-::: panel-link Let's see some integration examples !
+::: panel-link Let's see some integration examples!
 [Next](/akeneo-event-platform/integration-examples.html)
 :::